 Video conferencing has been around for a while — heck I can remember as a kid trying out a version of it in a booth at Walt Disney’s EPCOT center.
 But for the consumer, “conference” isn’t sexy.
 Or interesting.
 And as a result of that, the technology for linking a video image with a “telephone” call hasn’t been sexy either.
+Either way, if you’re looking for the best Logitech webcam, read on for more information.

 Okay, so that’s all changed now that we have mobile devices like smartphones and tablets.
 That’s partly because more people are on the go as they communicate, but also because it took “consumer-based” technologies to come into play for people to use.
 Hence we got webcams and Skype and you-name-it.